 Prostate cancer occurs when abnormal cells begin to grow in the prostate.
 There are several types of cells in the prostate, but nearly all prostate cancers start in the gland cells.
 The prostate is an exocrine gland in the male reproductive system.
 Excluding all types of skin cancer, prostate cancer is the most commonly diagnosed cancer and the second leading cause of cancer death among men in the United States and Indiana.
-In Indiana there were 3,345 cases of prostate cancer and 587 prostate cancer deaths during 2010 alone.
+In Indiana, there were 2,844 new cases of prostate cancer and 606 prostate cancer deaths during 2012 alone.

 Who gets Prostate Cancer Most Often?